lambdakb/trackball-lt6c/case/README.md

 - **Brim**: No Brim
 - **Recommended Filament**: PLA

-Please follow the following print orientation for the best results:
+Please use the following part orientation for the best results:

 ![Print Orientation](../assets/case-print-orientation.png)

 ## Assembly Guide

 Once you have your [PCB](/README.md#pcb) ready and your parts printed, you can start assembling the case.
-You should be able to follow the [Ploopy Adept Assembly Guide](https://github.com/ploopyco/adept-trackball/wiki/Ploopy-Adept-Trackball-Kit-Assembly#step-6-attach-the-optic-to-the-pmw-3360) starting from step 6.
+You should be able to follow the [Ploopy Adept Assembly Guide](https://github.com/ploopyco/adept-trackball/wiki/Ploopy-Adept-Trackball-Kit-Assembly) starting from **Step 6**.

 A complete build guide of the LT6C is also available at [LambdaKB.dev](https://lambdakb.dev/devices/lt6c/build).